DUNE/dune-justin/docs/justin-man-page.md

        time
-              Contact  justIn to get the current time as a string.
-This can be used to check that the client is installed  correctly  and  that the user is properly registered in justIn.
+              Contact  justIN to get the current time as a string.
+This can be used to check that the client is installed  correctly  and  that the user is properly registered in justIN.

        create-request   [--name   NAME]   [--mql   QUERY|--monte-carlo  COUNT]